 10 People Who Switched Careers After 50 (and Thrived!)

-Sadly, the down economy has put a lot of workers over age 50 in the unenviable position of needing to find a new profession.
-Don't believe that old cliché about middle-aged dogs and new tricks, though; lots of wildly successful people found big success in careers they began after their fiftieth birthdays.
+Don't believe that old cliché about middle-aged dogs and new tricks.
+Lots of wildly successful people found big success in careers they began after their fiftieth birthdays.
 Here are just a few examples.

 1. Colonel Sanders